 And can you deal with crises?
 You need to be prepared for something going wrong.
 As we found out in 2017 when Hurricane Irma struck during our sit in the British Virgin Islands!

 But how do you go about finding a suitable housesit and what steps should you take to make sure you stand the best chance of getting accepted for it.
-All will be revealed in Part Two of Housesitting For Beginners – How To Get Your First Assignment.
+To find out read Part Two of our House Sitting For Beginners guide – How To Get House Sitting Jobs.

 PIN IT FOR LATER